Semar: Origin

 As Semar is one of the few characters in wayang stories not from Indian mythology, his origin is obscure.
 One hypothesis is that he and his sons are old indigenous deities who became cursed and demoted to servants with the importation of the kshatriya heroes of the Indian epics.
 Semar also resembles the vidusaka clown figure of Indian Sanskrit drama.

 The first known appearance of Semar is during the Majapahit era.
 In 1358 in relief of Sudamala in Candi TIgamangi, and in Candi Sukuh dated 1439.
-The relief was copied from a wayang story from the period, where Semar was first known to be appeared.
+The relief was copied from a wayang story from the period, where Semar was first known to appeare.

 Stories

 In one version of the Babad Tanah Jawi (the Javanese creation myth), Semar cultivated a small rice field near Mount Merbabu for ten thousand years before there were any men.
 His descendants, the spirits of the island, came into conflict with people as they cleared fields and populated the island.
 A powerful priest, unable to deviate from his king's orders to continue cultivating the island, provided Semar with a role that would allow his children and grandchildren to stay.
 Semar's role was to be a spiritual advisor and magical supporter of the royalty, and those of his descendants who also protect the humans of Java can remain there.

 One genealogy of Semar is that he is the eldest descendant of God, and elder brother to Batara Guru, king of the other gods; however, Semar became a man.
 Another genealogy says that he is the son of Adam and Eve.
 His brother, the Prophet Shith (biblical Seth) was the ancestor of various prophets, such as Jesus and Muhammad, from whom the various Western peoples are descended, while Semar (known as "Sayang Sis") was the ancestor of both the Hindus and the Javanese.
 In either case, Semar, in his awkward, ugly human form, represents at the same time god and clown, the most spiritually refined and outwardly rough.